agrz/karma-openui5-maven-sample/README.md

 For this it uses the OpenUI5 jar distribution created by (Webjars)[http://www.webjars.org/] as dependency.

 ## Configuration
-The project layout integrates the [basic folder structure](https://openui5beta.hana.ondemand.com/#docs/guide/003f755d46d34dd1bbce9ffe08c8d46a.html) that OpenUI5 proposes into a (Maven project layout)[https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html]
+The project layout integrates the (basic folder structure)[https://openui5beta.hana.ondemand.com/#docs/guide/003f755d46d34dd1bbce9ffe08c8d46a.html] that OpenUI5 proposes into a (Maven project layout)[https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html]Javascript sources are found at src/main/javascript (layout as defined by OpenUI5)
-Javascript sources are found at src/main/javascript (layout as defined by OpenUI5) Project layout is:
+Project layout is:
 + Project basedir
   +src/main/javascript